Ted Wheeler: Early life and education

 A sixth-generation Oregonian, Wheeler was born in Portland to a family with roots and wealth in the Oregon timber industry.
 His father, Sam Wheeler, was executive vice president at Willamette Industries, a Fortune 500 lumber company formed in 1967 by mergers and acquisitions of timber companies (Sam Wheeler sold Wheeler Lumber Company, incorporated in 1900 by Wheeler's great-grandfather, Coleman Wheeler, in Wheeler, Tillamook County, Oregon.)
 Sam Wheeler divorced Ted's mother, Leslie, in 1972; Wheeler was 10 years old at the time.
 He later discussed his father's alcoholism.

 Ted Wheeler attended Portland Public Schools, graduating from Lincoln High School.
 He received a bachelor's degree in economics from Stanford University in 1985.
 He also earned an MBA from Columbia University in 1989 and a master's in public policy from Harvard University.
-Wheeler worked for several financial services companies, including the Bank of America and Copper Mountain Trust.
+Wheeler worked for several financial services companies, including Bank of America and Copper Mountain Trust.